 What is RCS?
-Rich Communication Services Explained
+Ultimate Guide to Rich Communication Services

 RCS stands for Rich Communication Services.
-This new standard of messaging replaces SMS text messaging and MMS.
+RCS is the new standard of messaging that will replace SMS text messaging and MMS.

 How is RCS Different from Text Messaging?

 It brings the rich functionality offered in messaging apps like iMessage, Facebook Messenger and WhatsApp directly to the native messaging app built into your phone.

-- RCS messages aren't limited to 160 characters.
+RCS messages aren't limited to 160 characters.

-- RCS sends higher quality picture messages than SMS.
+RCS sends higher quality picture messages than SMS.

 RCS shows read receipts and typing indicators like iMessage.

-- RCS adds more dynamic group chat features.
+RCS adds more dynamic group chat features.

-- RCS integrates location sharing.
+RCS integrates location sharing.

-- RCS supports video calls by default.
+RCS supports video calls by default.

-- RCS allows you to brand your messages.
+RCS allows you to brand your messages.

-- RCS verifies message senders.
+RCS verifies message senders.

-- RCS receives and sends documents.
+RCS receives and sends documents.

-- RCS incorporates action buttons into messages.
+RCS incorporates action buttons into messages.

 RCS is part of what many carriers call the Advanced Messaging standard.
 It improves on text messaging functionality that comes with most phones by default.

 All of these apps have read receipts, typing indicators and better ways to share media.
 RCS offers the same kind of advanced messaging functionality, but at a larger scale.

 The difference between RCS and other mobile messaging apps is that the software to support RCS comes built into your phone.
 It’s ready to go out of the box.

 However, to send and receive Rich Communications Services messages, everyone needs to be on the same compatible messaging app and network with RCS enabled phones.

 As a technology, SMS (short message service) has been around for over 25 years.
 Text messages are now a part of our day-to-day lives.

-In 2018, Google then launched its own version of RCS.
+In 2018, Google launched its own version of RCS.
 They called it Chat and in 2019 they began releasing it to all Android users.

 The GSMA projects that 86% of all smartphones will support RCS by 2020.
 Furthermore, all of the big carriers will fully integrate RCS into their messaging by 2020.